Astronomy Essentials

 Greatest elongation magnitude: Venus shines with dazzling brightness at magnitude -4.3.

 Note: As the sun’s 2nd planet, Venus is bound by an invisible tether to the sun in our sky.
 It’s always east before sunrise, or west after sunset (never overhead at midnight).
 Venus is the brightest planet visible from Earth and shines brilliantly throughout every morning or evening apparition.
 Greatest elongation happens when Venus is farthest from the sun on the sky’s dome.
-At the October 2023 greatest elongation, Venus will appear higher in the sky from the Northern Hemisphere than from the Southern Hemisphere due to the steep angle of the ecliptic (path of the sun, moon and planets) on autumn mornings.
+At the May 2025 greatest elongation, Venus will appear higher in the sky from the Southern Hemisphere than from the Northern Hemisphere due to the steep angle of the ecliptic (path of the sun, moon and planets) on spring mornings.

 We all see the same sky.
 But our perspective on the sky – from our various parts of Earth – is different.
-So while all of us see Venus in the morning sky now, Northern Hemisphere dwellers see it gloriously high above the sunrise point, while those in the Southern Hemisphere have a less-than-glorious view of the brightest planet.
-Compare the next two charts to see what we mean …
+The ecliptic is the apparent path of the sun through our sky.
+The major planets and moon are found along the ecliptic.
+So while all of us see Venus in the morning sky now, Southern Hemisphere dwellers see it gloriously high above the sunrise point, while those in the Northern Hemisphere have a less-than-glorious view of the brightest planet.
+See the chart below to see what we mean …

 For precise sun and Venus rising times at your location: